rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 ## 13. The Elm debugger

 The built-in **Elm debugger**[^elm-debugger] is a useful tool to debug Elm applications.
 It shows the state of the application and keeps track of all the messages fired during the application's life.
-It also gives you the ability to go back in time, crating an immediate connection to what we are coding.[^elm-debugger-example]
+It also gives you the ability to go back in time, creating an immediate connection to what we are coding.[^elm-debugger-example]

 [^elm-debugger]: More about the **Elm debugger** in [The Perfect Bug Report](https://elm-lang.org/news/the-perfect-bug-report)
 [^elm-debugger-example]: The **Elm debugger** is usually disabled for applications that are released in production, but you can find an example of it in [elmjapan.org](https://elmjapan.org/) where it has been kept active for educational purposes.